reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 Start Wabbajack with your Steam shortcut and Download the list.
 The download location can be anywhere, but the install location should be on the same disk as BG3.

 # (Linux) Configuration of the Mod Organizer 2 prefix
-1. Add the 'ModOrganizer.exe' in your install location of the list as a non steam game to Steam.
-2. Choose Proton Experimental or the newest GE-Proton as the compatibility tool.
-3. Use Protontricks to install Dotnet 6,7,8,9, vcrun2012 and vcrun2017.
-4. Use winecfg to add dwrite.dll as a dll override.
+Step 1: Have the modlist downloaded
+Step 2: Go to https://github.com/SulfurNitride/NaK, download the latest release.
+Step 3: Open the terminal where NaK is located, and run two commands. `chmod +x nak` and `./nak` Step 4: Choose Mod Managers, MO2, and Setup existing installation.
+Step 5: Provide the MO2 folder for the modlist and let it add it to steam and do dependancies.
+Step 6: After everything has completed, open up BG3EE and set root builder to copy.
+Step 7: Enjoy the modlist!
+Requirements: Protontricks (flatpak, or native), and steam (native only), and Proton Experimental

 # (Linux) Configuration of Mod Organizer 2
 Rootbuilder needs to be changed from the link mode to copy mode.
 To do this, click the puzzle symbol -> root builder -> root builder and check the box next to 'copy'.

 # (Linux) Launch the game
-Launch the game by choosing BG3 - Vulkan and click on run.
+Launch the game by choosing BG3 - Vulkan, and click on run.

 ## Issues